|Nutritional Guidelines (per serving)|

 Place the chicken on top of the mixture and then season with kosher salt and freshly ground black pepper.

 Cook for 2 1/2 to 3 hours on high or about 5 to 6 hours on low, or until the chicken is done and the rice is tender.
 Rice can get mushy and chicken can be dry if cooked too long.
 We recommend you begin checking for doneness at 21/2 hours on HIGH or at about 5 hours on LOW.
 Mine was done at around 2 1/2 hours on HIGH.

 To check for doneness, use an instant-read food thermometer inserted into the thickest part of the chicken breast halves.
 The minimum safe temperature for cooked chicken is 165 F/74 C.

-See meat temperature chart and safe cooking tips for your safety.
+- See the meat temperature chart and safe cooking tips for information.

 - The average chicken breast weighs in at around 8 ounces these days, and the American Heart Association considers 3 ounces (3.5 ounces for fish) a "portion."
 If the chicken breasts are large, you might want to use only two halves.
 Slice them horizontally into cutlets to make 4 smaller cutlets.